TriumphLLC/3DSlides/B4W-template-SHOWCASE/README.rst

 Fig. 2 Library scene

 If we select Library in the list of scenes, then a scene containing standard cupboards, showcase and products will open, here is where you need to add the cupboard design, new showcase or product model you want to use in the template.
-Let`s return to the Showcase scene (showcase compiler)
+Let's return to the Showcase scene (showcase compiler)

 .. image:: images/3.jpg
 		:scale: 80 %